 - Omron Serial HostLink Driver – Serial (RS232 / RS485) for controllers such as CQM1, C200H, K-Series (C28K), C200, etc

 The power of Advanced HMI is that it works within Visual Studio.
-This is a program-integrated development environment (IDE) that you can take advantage of to modify or create new features including data logging applications.
+You can use this program-integrated development environment (IDE) to modify or create new features, including data-logging applications.

-Advanced HMI runs on Visual Studio 2008 or higher and will need to be installed on your PC.
+Advanced HMI runs on Visual Studio 2008 or higher and must be installed on your PC.
 Visual Studio Community Edition 2015 is the latest version of the software.
 If you do not have it installed, please download and install it from the following link.